 by 2002, $1.0 billion from products and $3.4 billion from related services.

-applications were built using proprietary transaction processing monitor
+applications have been built using proprietary transaction processing

 enterprise-class software.
-With the introduction of Enterprise JavaBeans™
+With the introduction of the CORBA Component

-server-side, enterprise software applications may now be created as a
+Model, server-side, enterprise software applications may now be created

-may now be deployed on any EJB-compliant application servers such as Sun-Netscape
+now be deployed on any CCM-compliant application server.
+Increasingly

-software development techniques, which enable them to reduce their time
+development techniques, which enable them to reduce their time to market

-to market and improve their software quality.
-Software authors who are
+and improve their software quality.
+Software authors who are experts in

 their applications to meet the increasing demand for sophisticated business